bradleythornton/minimal-mistakes/_posts/2019-06-26-usb_drop_assessment.md

 **Pre-made Payloads**

-The sky is the limit on options here.
-I’ve provided a few pre-made options for your convivence below.
+The sky is the limit on options in this section.
+I’ve provided a few pre-made options for your convivence [here](https://github.com/bradleythornton/usb_drop_templates).
 Additional descriptions can be found further in this guide.

 - Malicious USB
   - Microsoft Office Macro’s